 Most coaching organisation mandate that coaches may only ask and are not allowed to tell.
-The thought process behind this is that the answer is more powerful if it is the idea of and spoken by the Coachee.
+The thought process behind this is that the answer is more powerful if it is the idea of, and spoken by the Coachee.

-This makes perfect sense except for Sales.
+This makes perfect sense except for in Sales.
 In many circumstances, the salespeople we are coaching are working on live, high-value deals and asking the Salesperson to come up with the answer themselves can lose them deals and their organisation a lot of money.

-Our Coaching style is to use a question-based approach in the first instance where time permits, but where time is limited and Salespeople need answers, we can quickly switch gears into training mode and utilise all our learning content at our disposal.
+Our Coaching style is to use a question-based approach in the first instance where time permits, but where time is limited and Salespeople need answers, we can quickly switch gears into sales training mode and utilise all our learning content at our disposal.

 This blended approach is important for Sales and ensures the maximum benefit for the Coachee and their employer.